bizkite-co/handterm/docs/worklog/2024-12-20-implement-eslint-rules.md

 The following files have linting issues that need to be fixed according to the documented ESLint rules.
 You can find the rules in the `docs/linting` directory.

+Read the `./eslint-files.json` list of errors.

+Use `src/utils/typeSafetyUtils.ts` for type safety errors.
+Add new general use functions to apply type safety, when appropriate.

 **NOTE:** Checkbox completions are per-line, not per-group.

+After fixin the errors in a file:

+1. Mark it complete in this list.
+2. Add the file to staged changes in Git.

 ### Configuration Files